pughlab/pipeline-suite/README.md

 <pre><code>
 perl format_interval_bed.pl \
--b /path/to/base/intervals.bed
+-b /path/to/base/intervals.bed \
+-r /path/to/reference.fa
 </code></pre>

-This will produce a padded bed file in the same directory as the original bed file (if the original file is /path/to/intervals.bed then this will produce /path/to/intervals_padding100bp.bed and intervals_padding100bp.bed.gz).
+This will produce a padded bed file in the same directory as the original bed file (if the original file is /path/to/intervals.bed then this will produce /path/to/intervals_padding100bp.bed and intervals_padding100bp.bed.gz) and a picard-style intervals.list file.

 ### DNA pipeline:
 <pre><code>cd /path/to/git/pipeline-suite/